nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    x' = -x / tau + convolve(K, spikes_pre) / C

 Physical units such as millivolts (:math:`\text{mV}`) and picoamperes (:math:`\text{pA}`) can be directly combined with the Dirac delta function to model an impulse with a physical quantity such as voltage or current.
 In such cases, the Dirac delta function is multiplied by the appropriate unit of the physical quantity to obtain a quantity with units of volts or amperes.
-For instance, if ``I`` is in ``pA``, then we can write:
+For instance, if :math:`I` is in :math:`\mathrm{pA}`, then we can write:

 .. code-block:: nestml